I never thought I’d jump on board the freezer meal prep train, but here we are!

 For the Instant Pot: Add the mixture to the inner pot and pressure cook for 15 minutes.
 Meanwhile, cook rice or get some naan ready!
 When it’s done and you can open the pot, add spinach if using and let it simmer for 5 minutes and adjust seasonings as necessary.
 Serve with rice and/or naan.

-On the Stove: Add the mixture to a large pot or dutch oven over medium heat.
+On the Stove: Add the mixture to a large pot or Dutch oven over medium heat.
 Let it thaw and stir often as it cooks.
-It will take about 40 minutes total.
-In the last 10 minutes of cooking, add the spinach if using, taste and adjust seasonings as necessary.
+It will take about 40 minutes In the last 10 minutes of cooking, add the spinach if using, taste, and adjust seasonings as necessary.
 Cook rice and prepare naan while the curry cooks on the stove for serving.

 The Best Easy Freezer Meal Prep Recipes Featuring Meat